Thursday, March 24, 2022

 Look at menopause as an opportunity, not a threat.
 This important stage in your life can be the start of new ventures, as you can stop seeing yourself as old and can look forward to new hopes and new life ambitions.

-If you would like to discuss hormone replacement therapy with Dr Webberley, our dedicated GP, please get in touch.
-She can talk through your medical history, your treatment requirements and discuss with you any lifestyle changes that may be required.
+If you would like to discuss hormone replacement therapy with one of our dedicated GPs, please get in touch.
+She can talk through your medical history, and your treatment requirements and discuss with you any lifestyle changes that may be required.